Application and Admission Questions

-We have students of all types in both our Graduate Certificate in Clinical Ethics and Master of Science in Bioethics programs.
+We have students of all types in our Master of Science in Bioethics, Doctorate of Professional Studies, and Graduate Certificate in Clinical Ethics programs.
 Most of our graduate certificate students are mid-career professionals working in a clinical ethics setting at a hospital, and hoping to gain more knowledge and expertise within the field of clinical ethics.
 Our MS students are very diverse, from students straight out of undergraduate college to medical students to lawyers, nurses, physicians, and even those simply with a deep personal interest in the field of bioethics.
+Our DPS students are those who already have a Masters in Bioethics and are looking to further their education and career in the field of bioethics.
 We encourage students from all background to apply to our program, as it offers a unique diversity not found in all graduate programs.
-If you are unsure about how you would fit, please feel free to contact us at (518) 262-2639 or email@example.com.
+If you are unsure about how you would fit, please feel free to contact us at (518) 262-2639 or firstname.lastname@example.org.

 Do I still have time to apply for the upcoming term?

 We have rolling admission, and thus can admit students at any term throughout the year.
 It takes less than 2 weeks once we receive all application materials to process an application and make a decision about acceptance.
 Registration for the upcoming term starts approximately 1 month prior to classes beginning, thus applicants should try to get their applications in about 1 month before the term begins.
 A term calendar can be found by clicking here.
 If there is less time available and you wish to seek admission, please give us a call at (518) 262-2639.
 We will try to work with you as much as we can.

 What are the minimum degree and GPA requirements for the programs?

 You must have an undergraduate Bachelor’s degree to participate in any of our graduate level programs that we offer.
 We do not have specific GPA requirements, but they are looked at on a case by case basis along with other accomplishments and experience.